This post is all about preparing for interviews as a candidate with autism.

 Attending Your First Ever Interview

-Before I begin really discussing interview preparation many of you who read this post could be attending your first interview ever and I speak from experience when I tell you that those who are in that position will feel like they are being interrogated and that any mistakes they make are being exploited.
+Many of you who read this post could be attending your first interview ever.
+I may feel like they are being interrogated and that any mistakes being exploited.
 Speaking from experience that is not true.
-I agree interviews are very scary at first, but nobody is trying to catch you out or force you to make mistakes and the first few times you attend interviews always keep that in the forefront of your mind when you are attending interviews.
+I agree interviews are very scary at first.
+But nobody is trying to catch you out or force you to make mistakes.
+Always keep that in the forefront of your mind when you are attending interviews.

-Being autistic I understand that one aspect of interviewing, which you may find stressful is not knowing what kinds of questions the interviewer may ask is something may find stressful.
-You can find sample questions and answers to them online.
+I understand that not knowing what questions the interviewer may ask is something may find stressful.
+You can find example answers to potential questions online.

 Thank you for taking the time read this post.
-I hope you found this post useful and informative.
+I hope you found it useful and informative.
 If you have any questions leave me a comment or find me on social media.